 Standing in Tadanasa / Mountain Pose.

 Bring your palms together in front of your heart.
 Breathe... (use Ujjayi breath if you know how).
 The Ujjayi breath will help you become more focused and centered.
-In Ujjayi breathing, you contract the back of your throat ever so slightly, and as the air passes through on the in breath and out breath it makes a very gentle sound.
+In Ujjayi breathing, you contract the back of your throat ever so slightly, and as the air passes through when you're inhaling and exhaling, it makes a very gentle sound.
 This will bring more awareness and control to the flow of your breath.
-Stay here for as many breaths as you need to find your center and focus.
+Stay here for as many breaths as you need to find your centre and focus.

 Standing in Tadanasa/Mountain Pose.

 - Inhale, press your feet down, stretching your arms out and up.
 Inflating the top of your body as you breathe in.

 - Exhale, release the arms back down, keeping your body soft and your legs strong.
 Repeat this at least four times, staying with the breath.